-Your employer will likely withhold and report income tax when shares are purchased for you under the ESPP.
+If the discount is considered as income from employment, your employer will withhold and report income tax when shares are purchased for you under the ESPP.
+Otherwise, you will be obliged to report income tax and pay due tax on the discount, unless a deferral from taxation under article 24.11-12a of the Personal Income Tax Act applies to the ESPP.
 It is your responsibility to pay and report any taxes due when you sell shares acquired under the ESPP and if dividends are paid.